taskcluster/taskcluster-rfcs/README.md

 ## Background

-**What**: Ideas and projects of the TaskCluster Team, in one discoverable place.
+**What**: Ideas and projects of the Taskcluster Team, in one discoverable place.

 **Why**: This repo serves as a place to coordinate design and architecture, so that everyone can participate and past discussions are accessible to everyone.